 The Adult Family Care agency will carefully screen and train your caregiver, make sure you are getting the services you need, provide periodic visits by Care Managers or RN’s to monitor medical conditions and evaluate the caregiver services, offer support and training and provide 24-hour coverage for emergencies.
-Your caregiver will receive an annual stipend of around $8000 for level 1 care or $16,000 for level 2 care, tax free.
+Your caregiver will receive an annual stipend of around $8,000 for Level I care, or $16,000 for Level II care, tax free.

 What are the costs?

-The Arc of the South Shore’s AFC program (through MassHealth) pays your caregiver a monthly stipend for personal care services, and also reimburses service providers and program administrators.
+The Arc of the South Shore’s AFC program (through MassHealth) pays your caregiver a monthly stipend for personal care services and also reimburses service providers and program administrators.
 Room and board is not included.
-If the caregiver chooses to charge for room and board that decision will be made between the AFC member and the caregiver.
+If the caregiver chooses to charge for room and board, then that decision will be made between the AFC member and the caregiver.
 The AFC provider (through MassHealth) will also pay for 2 weeks respite for the caregiver per year.

 How do I become a Caregiver?